lugrus2000/bubblecast-video-plugin/readme.txt

 Tested up to: 2.8
 Stable tag: 1.1

 Bubblecast video plugin brings in video capabilities to your blog.
-It can upload, record and embed video into your posts in couple clicks
+It can upload, record and embed your own or Youtube video into your posts in couple clicks

 == Description ==